Skip to content

 Import Target The package in the EA model, where the requirements will be imported to

-Import Source The project and component from where the requirements will be imported in Jama Connect
+Import Source The set, which should be located in a component of a project, from where the requirements will be imported in Jama Connect

 Type Mapping